TylorS/typed/apps/website/content/learn/06-hydrate-state.md

 ---
 id: "hydrate-state"
-title: "Hydrate state and adopt the DOM"
+title: "Restore the server's state"
 summary: "Serialize Schema-checked state on the server and restore it before live parts run."
 order: 6
 demo: "counter-hydrated"
 ---

-Start with the working server from [the server rendering lesson](/explore/counter/server-html).
-Suppose the server knows the count is seven, while a fresh browser would start at zero.
-Replace `RefSubject.make` with `RefSubject.hydrate` in `Counter.ts`:
+Continue with the working server from [the server rendering lesson](/explore/counter/server-html).
+The server will initialize the count to seven while the browser's default remains zero.
+Restore the server value before the Counter becomes interactive by replacing `RefSubject.make` with `RefSubject.hydrate` in `Counter.ts`:

 ```ts
 // @source examples/learn-6/src/Counter.ts#L5-L10